open-xml-templating/docxtemplater/docs/source/full_doc.rst

     getZip()

         This will return you the zip that represents the docx.
 You can then call `.generate` on this to generate a buffer, string , ... (see https://stuk.github.io/jszip/documentation/api_jszip/generate.html)

-    getFullText:([path])

-        path
-            Type:"String"
-            Default:"word/document.xml"
-            This argument determines from which document you want to get the text.
-The main document is called word/document.xml, but they are other documents: "word/header1.xml", "word/footer1.xml"

-        @returns
-            Type:"String"
-            The string containing all the text from the document

-        This method gets only the text of a given document (not the formatting)

-    getTags()

-        This function returns the template variables contained in the opened document.
-For example if the content of the document.xml is the following:

-            {name}
-            {first_name}
-            {phone}

-        The function will return:
-            [{
-                filename:"document.xml",
-                vars:
-                {
-                    name:true,
-                    first_name:true,
-                    phone:true
-                }
-            }]

-        If the content contains tagLoops:

-            {title}
-            {#customer}
-            {name}
-            {phone}
-            {/customer}

-        The function will return:

-            [{
-                filename:"document.xml",
-                vars:
-                {
-                    title:true,
-                    customer:
-                    {
-                        name:true,
-                        phone:true
-                    }
-                }
-            }]